Resources Recycling

 The First Company in Taiwan to Introduce ABR Technology

 The RO process produces very pure water of high economic value, along with the wastewater of high ionic concentration as well as high COD.
-RO concentrated water is usually mixed with other low-concentration wastewater in the general water recycling systems, which provides the difficult-to-dissolve organic substance the access to the water environment.
+RO concentrated water is usually mixed with other low-concentration wastewater of the general water recycling systems, which provides the difficult-to-dissolve organic substance the possible access to the water environment.

 In view of the effect of water quality on the environment, OUCC has been the first in the industry to introduce ABR technology for the treatment of concentrated wastewater from the RO process, reducing COD and other environmentally harmful substances, to fulfill our environmental responsibility.